rita-barbosa/LAPR5-2425/docs/sprint-2/1220841/us-6.2.5/readme.md

 ## 1. Context

-* This is the first time this user story is presented.
+* This is the second time this user story is being addressed; the focus for this sprint is to implement a user interface for it.

 * Identity and Access Management (IAM) is a system that manages and controls the access to a company's resources by entities,